Skip to main content

 Description

 CVE-2026-32612 is a stored cross-site scripting (XSS) vulnerability in Statamic CMS versions 6.
 0. 0 up to but not including 6.
 6. 2.
-The flaw exists in the control panel's color mode preference feature, allowing authenticated users with control panel access to inject malicious JavaScript.
-This script executes when a higher-privileged user impersonates the compromised account, potentially leading to credential theft or session hijacking.
-The vulnerability requires authentication and user interaction (impersonation) but can compromise confidentiality and integrity.
+It affects the control panel color mode preference feature, allowing authenticated users with control panel access to inject malicious JavaScript.
+This script executes when a higher-privileged user impersonates the compromised account, potentially leading to session hijacking or privilege escalation.
+The vulnerability requires authentication and user interaction (impersonation).
 It has a CVSS score of 5.
-4 (medium severity) and has been fixed in version 6.
+4 (medium severity) and was fixed in version 6.

 AI-Powered Analysis